OmnipresentGroup/secrets/README.md

 For CI to be able to decrypt secrets, its _private_ GPG key is provided as an environment variable named `GPG_PRIVATE_KEY`.

-The recommended way to update the CI/CD key is by generating a new one, wityh the steps below.
+The recommended way to update the CI/CD key is by generating a new one, with the steps below.

 1. If you ever imported the CI/CD key before, delete it with: